vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/development.md

 We need a TLS Server Certificate for the wildcard domain `*.aklivity.example.com` that can be trusted by a Kafka Client.

-Follow the [Create Server Certificate (ACM)](./../../aws-services/create-server-certificate-acm.md) guide to create a new TLS Server Certificate for the example wildcard domain `*.aklivity.example.com`.
+Follow the [Create Server Certificate](./../../aws-services/create-server-certificate-acm.md) guide to create a new TLS Server Certificate for the example wildcard domain `*.aklivity.example.com`.

 ::: info
 Note the server certificate secret ARN as we will need to reference it from the Secure Public Access CloudFormation template.